From booze to balloons, a wide range of legislative action

 The bill increases the minimum fine from $250 to $500.

-The coronavirus pandemic added a new twist to Virginia’s plan to ban plastic foam containers.
+The coronavirus pandemic added a new twist to Virginia’s plan to ban polystyrene containers.

-The General Assembly passed a bill that prohibits food vendors from using single-use expanded polystyrene containers, also known as Styrofoam.
+The General Assembly passed a bill that prohibits food vendors from using single-use expanded polystyrene containers.
 The bill introduced by Del.
 Betsy Carr passed last year, but it included a reenactment clause that requires it to be passed in two consecutive years.

 The legislation requires certain chain restaurants to stop using expanded polystyrene containers by July 1 , 2023.
 All food vendors must stop using them by July 1, 2025.

-Note: An earlier version of this report erroneously reported that Styrofoam would be prohibited.
-The bill will ban food vendors from using single-use expanded polystyrene containers, not Styrofoam.